About Prevention and Early Intervention

 What is Prevention and Early Intervention?

-PEI does through by does this by:
+PEI does this by:

 - Managing community-based programs that prevent child abuse and juvenile delinquency.